 Remain supportive by recognizing the effort your friend puts into even small attempts to limit drinking.

 Help your friend make contact with other recovering problem drinkers.
-(We have 12-Step Meetings on Campus)
+Recovery Meetings are offered on campus

 Encourage non-drinking behavior by planning activities not related to alcohol and by limiting your own drinking when you are with your friend.